ccao-data/service-spark-iasworld/README.md

 - `--upload-logs/--no-upload-logs` - Upload batch logs to AWS CloudWatch?

 The default values for these flags are set in the `config/default_settings.yaml` file.
-The boolean flags are all `True` by default.
+The boolean flags are all `False` by default.

 ## Additional notes